kenmccann/advanced-tier-offering/README.md

  - 6 Low
  - 0 Low

- Additional details can be obtained from the scan results for the selected images and provide advice and direction of what this means and cover the tabs and data collected about the image within the UI.
+Additional details can be obtained from the scan results for the selected images and provide advice and direction of what this means and cover the tabs and data collected about the image within the UI, via

-You can gain more information about the image from the tabs headed:
-- Scan Queue
-- Host Images
-- Identifying
-- Image compliance reports (PDF download)

-Also highlight to the customer that they can find out about a particular image by clicking on the image name in the UI – as highlighted above with the sky blue text and navy blue comments.

 ![Image Detail](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/image-detail.png?raw=true)
 ### How the "Example" Image Assurance Policy effects the compliance of scan results